Reviews You Can Rely On

 Credit: Natalie Kafader

-Although we were impressed with the capabilities of the DuoClean system, it comes with a major drawback.
+Although we were impressed with the capabilities of the double roller system from Shark, it comes with a major drawback.
 With the introduction of an additional roller, the vacuum head doesn't seal as well as other competitors.
 The exposed soft roller lets more air pass than the rubber or hard plastic barrier that we see on other products.
 Suction is one of the most significant factors in grabbing deep, fine materials like dust and dirt.
 The Vertex sucked up an average of 90% of all material in our tests.
 The Stratos had similar results in two of three trials.
 During our initial trial, however, the vacuum got clogged towards the end, leaving material in the hose that dropped out when we finished our testing.
 This dinged its score with only an 83% pick-up.

 cordless stick vacuum - among the top-tier dyson products, the samsung bespoke held its own...